Interdisciplinary University Studies (IDSC)

 Major course hours are used to calculate the GPA in the major.

 Total of 45 hours selected across two emphases (at least 21 hours in one emphasis and no more than 24 hours in the second emphasis) or across three emphases (each with 15 hours).
 Emphases must be selected from at least two different Schools or Colleges.
-Approval of the appropriate faculty advisor, program director or department head for courses in each emphasis is required.
+Approval of the appropriate academic advisor, faculty advisor, program director or department head for courses in each emphasis is required.
 Students may use existing minors for emphases.
-The Director of the IDSC Program must approve the application for admission to the degree program.
+Students must receive a grade of C or better in IDSC coursework to successfully progress to the upper level IDSC courses.